 Of course, disputes can arise in connection with the transfer of virtual assets, the enforceability of smart contracts, and other security concerns, but they may also concern ownership.
 For example, the buyers of a non-fungible token (NFT)do not own the underlying virtual asset, nor the licence thereto; they only own the NFT.
 However, the platform can unilaterally sever the NFT’s link to the underlying asset, thereby making the NFT worthless.
 This can be done if, for example, the buyer does not comply with the terms and conditions of the platform.

 Against this context, the lack of regulation and the fact that anonymity is generally granted to the investor, parties in dispute will likely prefer having access to a timely, confidential and non-state-based neutral forum of dispute resolution.
-International arbitration is one such form of dispute resolution that provides the parties autonomy in deciding upon the profile of arbitrators, the arbitration rules and the governing law that will apply, as well as the seat or venue of the arbitration without government intervention.
+International arbitration is one such form of dispute resolution that provides the parties autonomy in deciding on the profile of arbitrators, the arbitration rules and the governing law that will apply, as well as the seat or venue of the arbitration without government intervention.

 It is perhaps not surprising that the 2016 Queen Mary University of London Survey on Pre-empting and Resolving Technology, Media and Telecoms (TMT) Disputes recorded that at least 75 per cent of the TMT organisations surveyed had mediation followed by arbitration as the most preferred dispute resolution mechanisms, and that 92 per cent of respondents viewed international arbitration as well suited for TMT disputes.

-Historically, international TMT dispute resolution has relied heavily on international arbitration; this reliance having been rooted in the need for a perceived fair, neutral, and confidential dispute resolution process, detached from the risk associated with choosing a national court and thus, with the perceived risk of foreign or national court bias.
+Historically, international TMT dispute resolution has relied heavily on international arbitration, this reliance having been rooted in the need for a perceived fair, neutral and confidential dispute resolution process, detached from the risk associated with choosing a national court and, thus, with the perceived risk of foreign or national court bias.